JAlcocerT/JAlcocerT/content/blog/dev-STREAMLIT-re_aigen.md

 > You can use a **live editor** to get around **markdown**: https://dillinger.io/

 ---

 ## Conclusions

+It all started few months back, with just some [tinker on few RAGs frameworks](https://jalcocert.github.io/JAlcocerT/how-to-use-rags-with-python/)

+And now...

 See the RAG with [LlamaIndex and Mem0](https://github.com/JAlcocerT/Data-Chat/tree/main/LLamaIndex/With_Mem0) in action:

 <!-- https://youtu.be/cEfqonasQ0M -->

+Remember that it will require a delay with the embedding process and further retrieval after each question:

 {{< youtube "cEfqonasQ0M" >}}